all materials submitted by

 |March 15||12-2:00 PM|

-The Hawai'i Lieutenant Governor's Office Internship Program provides dynamic, capable, and ambitious UH-Mānoa students the rare opportunity to work at the top level of state government.
-Interns will be involved in all aspects of the Office, including: policy and legislative research, constituent correspondence, consular and name change processing, note taking at meetings, and event organizing - and will have the chance to work with the Lieutenant Governor and his staff.
+The Hawai'i Governor's Office Internship Program provides dynamic, capable, and ambitious UH-Mānoa students the rare opportunity to work at the top level of state government under the direction of top staff members.
+Interns will be assigned in the areas of communications, operations, or policy and will take on an array of tasks, including: policy and legislative research, note taking at meetings and hearings, constituent relations, and event coordination.
 Interns will work an average of 40 hours per week while earning 12 academic credits to maintain full time status.

 What the internship program offers: